 1 small piece of celery root, cut into small pieces

 3 garlic cloves, sliced

 2 dl dry red wine (optional)

 3 bay leaves

 1-2 tsp salt, depending how salty the broth is

 Grated peel of 1 lemon

 Preheat the oven to 140 °C.

 Add all prepared vegetables to the pan and sauté until golden, about 8-10 minutes.
 Transfer the veggies to the casserole.
-Add the tomato puree, bone broth and wine to the pan and bring it to boil.
+Add the tomato puree, bone broth and wine to the pan, bring it to boil and cook for about 15 minutes.
 Add the liquid to the casserole.
 Season with herbs and spices.
 Cover the casserole and place it into the oven.
 Cook until the meat is tender, about 3-4 hours.